5 ways to increase revenue without killing profit

 Increasing revenue means bringing more money into your business.
 You can do this by selling more items, attracting more customers, or charging higher prices.

 Higher revenue gives you more cash to cover operating costs, invest in growth, and build financial stability.
-But revenue alone doesn't guarantee success.
-You'll also need to manage costs to turn that revenue into profit.
+But revenue alone doesn't guarantee success; you'll also need to manage costs to turn that revenue into profit.

-Five strategies to increase revenue
+5 strategies to increase revenue

 There are two fundamental ways to grow revenue: sell more or sell for more.
 Every revenue strategy falls into one of these categories.